Selective LoRA for Visual Tokens and Attention Heads: Method

 and each $\Delta v^{(h)}_j$ is learned via LoRA as described next.

-\paragraph{Selected Heads Only.} Second, we apply updates to only a subset of attention heads rather than all heads.
-This provides finer control—adapting only those heads most relevant to the task while leaving others unchanged.
+\paragraph{Selected Heads Only.} Token selectivity alone still leaves every head adaptable.
+We therefore apply updates only to a subset of attention heads, chosen using the one-pass influence-based scoring procedure in \Cref{sec:method-head-selection}.
 Let \(\mathcal{H}^{\text{chosen}} \subseteq \{1, \dots, H\}\) be the set of selected heads (see \Cref{sec:method-head-selection} for specific head selection criteria) and \(N^{\text{chosen}} = |\mathcal{H}^{\text{chosen}}|\).

 Combining the two ideas above, we propose to learn parameters \(\Delta W_V^{(h)}\) such that